florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 puts "The sum of the primes below nb_max: #{sum_primes}"
 {% endhighlight %}

-This new optimization allows to eliminate first all even numbers, then to eliminate odd multiples of primes.
-And the execution time..
-0.348sec.
+This new optimization eliminates first all even numbers, then odd multiples of primes.
+And the execution time.. **0.348sec**.

 Yesss !
 I did it !